justeattakeaway/pie/apps/pie-docs/src/components/tag/code/code.md

 This component can be easily integrated into various frontend frameworks and customised through a set of properties.

+{% notification {
+  type: "information",
+  iconName: "engineers",
+  message: "You can try out this component on our [Storybook](https://webc.pie.design/?path=/docs/tag--variants) instance!"
+} %}

 ## Installation

 To install `pie-tag` in your application, run the following on your command line: